 The Copper Oxide diode of the AVO two panel tester, is not used to protect the meter.
 This meter is not very fragile anyway.
 It's purpose is only to generate the negative grid voltage, for the "set zero" knob.
 It means, in this tester you can replace it by a Silicon diode if needed, and when the Selenium diode seems to work good, you can just leave it in.

-This Silicon Diode (I have the red and black leads attached to it) was used by some repair man, long ago.
-It was to repair this supposedly bad LUCAS Copper Oxide diode.
 The forward voltage of the LUCAS diode is appr 1.4V at small signal, so replacing it could be by two silicon diodes in series, and that's all you need to do.
-In some equipment, were forward voltage does play a role however, you need to be more careful what you are doing.
 Now believe it or not, in the AVO tube tester, where this LUCAS diode belongs inside, the man reversed the panel meter by mistake.
-Which had no effect on the function, as he swapped all some other connections too, as he found their polarity was "wrong".
-So he must have thought it was all connected wrong.
-It's crazy, but such people exist.
-Just a little problem remaining with the he negative grid voltage, because that was now positive.
-So he though the Copper Oxide diode was bad, and he replaced it with a Silicon diode.
-And of course reversing it, so to get negative grid voltage again.
-He happily put it back together and the tester worked well, and used like that for some 25 years.
-Until I had to clean the meter, and I found out the meter was put in reversed.
+So the needles moved in the opposite direction.
+Now he noticed that also, but he thought the problem was somewhere else.
+He swapped several other connections too, as these were obviously soldered in "wrong", by some fool he must have thought.
+After doing so, the device worked almost.
+Just the diode of course, it did not work, because he would have had to reverse it also.
+But he did not do that, he concluded the diode was "bad".
+So he replaced it with a silicon diode.
+He happily put it back together and the tester worked well, and he used like that for decades.
+Myself, when I bought it, I wanted to clean meter glass and scale.
+Then I found out the meter was put in reversed.
 I had of course the same strange experience, some parts were mounted reversed.
-And the were!
+And they were!
 Believe me it took me some time to understand this mess, and repair it all back to normal.
 And then, the "broken" Copper Oxide diode worked again.

-Take good bote here, the scale of the HAMEG Curve tracer is 3V per division.
+Take good note here, the scale of the HAMEG Curve tracer is 3V per division.
 So the Copper Oxide diode as well as the Silicon replacement diode, have 1.4V forward voltage.
 Unfortunately I lost the Silicon diode, but it was a LUCAS High Voltage diode, with two diodes in series, in one epoxy housing.

-This is the old LUCAS Copper Oxide Diode of an AVO Two Panel Valve tester.
+This is the old LUCAS Copper Oxide Diode of the AVO Two Panel Valve tester.
 I believe the same are in the AVO Mk1 and Mk2.
 (Very well hidden).
 At least they look the same.

 Texts have come off a little bit, but the readable part is: .../6A.
 It is much too small for 6Ampere, so 6A means 0.6A here.